arielgabbay/tau-0368.3539/README.md

 This will run the `nginx` container and **all** the server instances from the `nginx` directory in this project; this is to be run on the host machine.
 Notice that currently all servers (the CTF platform, `nginx` and the servers themselves) are run on the same machine.
 To run the servers on a different machine, pass the `--servers-ip` option (with an IP address) to the `prepare.py` script and run the last line above (`. ./servers`) on that machine.
 Support for several hosts for the servers can be added to the `prepare.py` script.

+Furthermore, as each server instance can hold several connections simultaneously (if required), the `prepare.py` script specifies how many server instances to run per group and how many listening processes to require of each server; to change this, modify the script.

 ### Adding stages

 To add a stage to the CTF, the following things are required: